dbt-labs/docs.getdbt.com/website/docs/faqs/models/insert-records.md

 ---
 title: If models can only be `select` statements, how do I insert records?
-Description: “Incremental models to insert records”
+Description: "Incremental models to insert records"
-sidebar_label: ‘How to insert records’
+sidebar_label: 'How to insert records'
 id: insert-records

 ---